 The Federal Emergency Management Agency (FEMA) suggests having a three-day supply of water and food.
-Some great nonperishable food options include:

 You can also try these simple recipes to have on hand for storm or anytime.

-Prepare Your Car
+Prepare Your Car for Winter Storm

 Winterize your car at the beginning of the season and have a mechanic run a full check of your vehicle.
 You should also fill your gas tank before the storm arrives.

-Prepare Your Home
+Prepare Your Home for Bad Weather

 At the beginning of winter, you should ensure that your home is fully prepared with the essentials.
 This means:

-Have a lot of blankets on hand and consider purchasing a coal or wood burning stove or a portable kerosene heater.
+Have a lot of blankets on hand and consider purchasing a coal or wood-burning stove or a portable kerosene heater.
 You should also ensure you have a working fire extinguisher on hand, just in case of an emergency.

 Keep Your Phone Charged

 Charge every cell phone and back-up battery pack in the household before the storm hits.
 This may be your last lifeline if the storm is really bad.

-Be sure to choose things that you will still be able to use if the power goes out.
+Be sure to choose things that you will still be able to use even if the power goes out.